 For the infrequent flyer, Emirates A380 business class or first class seem like the pinnacle of flying.
 You’ve probably seen that Jennifer Aniston commercial with the onboard shower and bar, and figured that kind of luxury travel was only for the rich and famous.

 That’s what I thought, too.
 Until I found a way to fly in Emirates A380 business class using travel credit cards.

 Emirates A380 Business Class with Credit Card Points

 I booked award tickets in Emirates A380 business class by redeeming 82,500 Alaska Airlines miles.
 I had only flown Alaska Airlines one time, so I accrued most of the miles through two credit cards: the Bank of America Alaska Airlines credit card and the card formerly known as the AMEX SPG Preferred credit card.
 Now that SPG is a part of Marriott, you would need to transfer Marriott points into your Alaska Airlines account in order to combine all of the points together.
 Since Alaska Airlines is a partner with Emirates, you can redeem your Alaska Airlines miles for travel with Emirates.

 The flight I booked (Washington to Dubai to the Maldives) is currently valued at $5,230.
 That means that the redemption was worth an impressive 6.3 cents/point.
 Much better than getting 1% cash back!

 However, redeeming Alaska Airlines miles is not the only way to book an Emirates A380 business class flight.
 In fact, Emirates now partners with the major credit card points currencies (Chase, AMEX, Citi, and Capital One), which means you can transfer any of these points into an Emirates frequent flyer account.
 Note that the redemption costs will be higher.
-Roughly 120,000 Emirates miles will be required each way, and you’ll also need to pay a couple hundred dollars in taxes and fees.
+Roughly 120,000 Emirates miles will be required each way, and you’ll also need to pay a couple of hundred dollars in taxes and fees.
 Still, since you can use ANY of the major credit card points programs to transfer into Emirates, it can be a very valuable program to use.